Red rock ending view of the Boynton Canyon trail

 Location: Mile marker 384 on Oak Creek Drive (State Rt 89a)

-Additional info on the West Fork trail
+Additional info & pics from the West Fork trail

 4. Wilson Canyon